 TGbk editor: Please insert the following definitions for the two new sublements to the end of this subclause (track change enabled):

-.
+The Transmit Power Envelop subelement has the same definition as the Transmit Power Envelop element (see 9.4.2.161 (Transmit Power Envelope element)).

+The format of the Max Nss subelement is as shown in Figure 9-7xx (Max Nss subelement format).